FelixBole/inventory-system/README.md

    - **Description**: Optionally add a description for the item.
    - **Preview Sprite**: Assign a sprite to visually represent the item in the UI.
    - **Action Types**: Assign one or more `ItemActionTypeSO` objects to define what actions can be performed with the item (e.g., "Equip", "Consume").
-   - **Tab Types**: Assign one or more `ItemTabTypeSO` objects to categorize the item within the inventory (e.g., "Consumables", "Equipment").
+   - **Tab Types**: Assign one or more `InventoryTabConfigSO` objects to categorize the item within the inventory (e.g., "Consumables", "Equipment").
    - **Prefab**: Optionally link a prefab that can be instantiated in the game world.
    - **Loot Settings**: Configure the minimum and maximum drops for this item when looted.